Logging#

 This tqdm implementation works as follows:

-1. The tqdm_ray module translates TQDM calls into special json log messages written to worker stdout.
+1. The tqdm_ray module translates TQDM calls into special JSON log messages written to the worker stdout.

-3. The tqdm singleton determines the positions of progress bars from various Ray tasks / actors, ensuring they don’t collide or conflict with each other.
+3. The tqdm singleton determines the positions of progress bars from various Ray Tasks or Actors, ensuring they don’t collide or conflict with each other.

 Limitations: